 Exporting location data

-For granular responses to location questions, such as address, use the data output tools in Results and Data tab:
+For granular responses to location questions, such as participant address, use the data output tools in Results and Data tab:

 The raw response and comment outputs are accessible as spreadsheets complete with each participant's response, their calculated Lat & Long coordinates, address if provided, and zip code.
 These data formats are ideal for exporting to other analysis tools like Esri and Google Earth.